 Middle Tennessee State University is committed to campus access in accordance with Title II of the Americans with Disabilities Act and Section 504 of the Vocational Rehabilitation Act of 1973.
-Any student interested in reasonable accommodations can consult the Disability & Access Center (DAC) website and/or contact the DAC for assistance at 615-898-2783 or DAC Email.
+Any student interested in reasonable accommodations can consult the Disability & Access on file with the DAC.

-I know that the remote nature of this course, the games we'll play, and the mental and emotional stress of COVID-19 may present additional accessibility challenges that extend beyond what is officially on file with the DAC.
 If I can assist with any additional accommodations or accessibility needs, please don't hesitate to get in touch.
 I'm happy to help.

+Center (DAC) website and/or contact the DAC for assistance at 615-898-2783 or DAC Email.

+I know that the remote nature of this course as well as the mental and emotional stress of COVID-19 may present additional accessibility challenges that extend beyond what is officially